ABSORPTIONS AND MERGERS

 Although mergers imply a deep financial survey, it is urgent and determining to have a complement of an administrative type so that real benefits can be attained.
 It demands the processing of a programmed evolution plan which includes its implications, the possibilities of expansion, and feasibility studies; besides, a clear vision of the merged company analyzed like an individual company with the fundamental changes and the possible risks are required.
-For the activities to be fulfilled, it should be established an order of priorities with a sequence properly analyzed and structured by means of a plan of value generation.
+For the activities to be fulfilled, it should be established order of priorities with a sequence properly analyzed and structured by means of a plan of value generation.

 The constitution of an interdisciplinary team that includes all the levels and is concentrated to guide the integration plan, especially in the companies which have been merged to form a new one - whose result should be a high dose of synergy - is recommended.
 It should be insisted on the permanent communication to all the members of the merged company, observing the right deal with the employees.

 Special attention must be given to the personnel in their psychological aspect, in its economic aspect at an individual level as a result of the wages, pensions, and severance regime of the organizations involved in the process and concerning the agreed collective conventions with the unions, if they exist.

 Note: Long-range operations require a lot of government oversight to ensure compliance with good corporate governance standards.
 When the portion of the equity that corresponds to minority shareholders is widely dispersed or volatilized, these operations lend themselves to blatant manipulations of the figures, making ultra-conservative accounting entries to reach losses, and therefore, suspend the dividend, with which the Stock market action goes to the ground.
 Large shareholders are sufficiently familiar with the situation.
 At that point in the game, the big fish eats the boy (the big shareholders have representation on the board, they have all the information, they have the capacity to hold on, and they buy the “shares” of discouraging minorities, who do not know how to do it), where the matter is going, and many of them have them for maintenance.